rotationalio/rotational.io/content/en/blog/2022-11-29-building-a-raft-part-2.md

 description: "In the second part of our series on the Raft consensus algorithm we'll be covering log replication."
 ---

-In the second part of our series on the Raft consensus algorithm we'll be going over what is the beating heart and core of the algorithm: log replication, handled by the AppendEntries RPC
+In the second part of our series on the Raft consensus algorithm we'll be going over what turns out to be the beating heart and core of the algorithm: log replication, handled by the AppendEntries RPC.

 <!--more-->
 ## Log Replication